Board of Directors

 She chairs the NAPFA Education Committee and serves as a liaison to the NAPFA Study Groups Committee.
 Her prior volunteer roles within NAPFA include columnist for the NAPFA Advisor magazine, co-Dean of NAPFA University’s School of Communication, presenter at NAPFA conferences, and serving as NC Triangle Study Group leader.

-Danielle Seurkamp is the Director of Financial Planning at The Asset Advisory Group in Cincinnati, Ohio.
+Danielle Seurkamp is the Principal and Founder of Well Spent Wealth Planning in Cincinnati, Ohio.
 She advises and supports individuals and families at all stages of life.
 Her passion is to help people achieve and enjoy financial success by making the best use of their financial and non-financial resources.
 She has a Master’s Degree in Financial Planning and maintains three professional certifications as a CERTIFIED FINANCIAL PLANNERTM, a Master Planner Advanced Studies®, and a Certified Financial Behavioral Specialist®.

 Prior to joining the Board of Directors, Danielle served on a NAPFA Conference Planning Committee, the Education & Professional Development Committee, as a book reviewer for NAPFA Advisor Magazine, as a panel speaker, as a volunteer for NAPFA/Kiplinger Maximize Your Money Days and she was honored with the 2017 NAPFA New Professional Award.
 She also volunteers for the Greater Cincinnati Foundation as a grant reviewer and founded a financial wellness program for Cincinnati’s Center for Respite Care to help people reestablish financial security and transition out of homelessness.
 She has been featured in the Wall Street Journal, Kiplinger, TD Advisor Solutions, Financial Planning Magazine, Nasdaq, CNBC, MSN Money, Yahoo Finance, ThinkAdvisor, and Investopedia.